BinTechLLC/HAM-Dash/README.md

 November 2019: Started working on a GUI for the GPRS functionality of the SIM868 GSM/GPRS chip.
 We are testing it heavily before uploading.

 October 2019: We now have the GUI base built enough to the point we feel we can upload it as a shell and let others add to it.
-V1.6 (MKVI), will be considered the public Shell but will be updated along with the full system.
+V1.4 (MK-IV), will be considered the public Shell but will be updated along with the full system.

 Pre Upload- from February 2019 - September 2019: We were learning and building the main base GUI with NO controls other than dummy buttons.
 It had base functionality and some system commands like an OS update script, and a shutdown or reboot function.